 Applications may be considered for Spring admission, typically when funding becomes available to a faculty member for a specific research project.
 Applicants for Spring semester admission should apply by September 30th.

-Applications submitted outside our Fall or Spring admission cycle seldom receive consideration unless a faculty member has advertised and opening for a specific research assistantship.
+Applications submitted outside our Fall or Spring admission cycle seldom receive consideration unless a faculty member has advertised an opening for a specific research assistantship.

 What criteria are used in admissions?

 It is essential that you not only have excellent academic credentials, but also have corresponded with faculty members to discuss your background and interests.
 The most important admissions criteria are: (1) a student's academic record and work experience, and (2) the extent to which a faculty member shares common research and professional interests with the prospective student, plus is willing to supervise that student during their graduate studies.
-Students are reviewed for admission by the Admissions Committee after a faculty member requests review of a prospective student’s completed application materials: application form, statement of purpose, transcripts, GRE scores (US students only), TOEFL or IELTS scores (International students only), a CV, and three letters of recommendation.
+Students are reviewed for admission by the Admissions Committee after a faculty member requests review of a prospective student’s completed application materials: application form, statement of purpose, transcripts, TOEFL or IELTS scores (International students only), a CV, and three letters of recommendation.
 For additional information about TOEFL or IELTS requirements please review https://gradschool.cornell.edu/admissions/prepare/english-language-proficiency-requirement.

 Typical expectations for admitted graduate students include: